SoftHu/tos_avg/En/Oda.md

 Start -->1775163103296538[<b>Speaker 👉 Oda:</b>
 \nThe weekend draws ever closer to to its end... is everyone ready for another bustling week in Seikyu?]
 Start -->1775163107154971[<b>Speaker 👉 Oda:</b>
-\nMiss Ama is nowhere to be seen... there is still so much to do!]
+\n&lbrace;npc.4205&rbrace; is nowhere to be seen... there is still so much to do!]
 Start -->1775164372485149[<b>Speaker 👉 Oda:</b>
 \nOh, well you know what they say - Work hard, Play hard.
 Right?]
 Start -->1775164416326688[<b>Speaker 👉 Oda:</b>
-\nNow that warmer days are on the horizon I think it's time for the you-know-what, Shuten!
-Hand me a bottle of strawberry Ninja Bubble!]
+\nNow that warmer days are on the horizon I think it's time for the you-know-what, &lbrace;npc.4208&rbrace;!
+Hand me a bottle of &lbrace;item.26301&rbrace;!]
 Start -->1775164420689953[<b>Speaker 👉 Oda:</b>
 \nI sometimes find myself staring into this fountain getting lost in my thoughts.
 Does that happen to you?]
 Start -->1775164711722024[<b>Speaker 👉 Oda:</b>